steven4547466/new-dblapi/README.md

 This project may stay updated when I get time.

 Will I add requests from the github?
 Yes.

-Will I add support for eris?
-Maybe, haven't decided.

 Do I use new-dblapi?
 Yes, I made it, so I'll use it.